VanessaTsang888/the-complete-2023-web-development-bootcamp/S20-APIs/250-adding-success-failure-pages/newsletter-signup/s20-newsletter-notes.md

 **Try Again Button**
 Large yellow btn to navigate user back to the Signup page so they can try again.
 This button will use Bootstrap class of: btn btn-lg btn-warning

+## 251. Deploying Your Server with Heroku:
+Can't follow this lecture since Heroku is no longer free to host dynamic sites.